alexarchambault/argonaut-shapeless/doc/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.alexarchambault/argonaut-shapeless_6.1_2.11.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.alexarchambault/argonaut-shapeless_6.1_2.11)

-This README documents the current *development* version of argonaut-shapeless, which should be released after shapeless 2.3.0.
+This README documents the current *development* version of argonaut-shapeless, which should be released any time soon.
 For the stable version, see the [0.3.x branch](https://github.com/alexarchambault/argonaut-shapeless/tree/0.3.x).
-It is available for scala 2.10 and 2.11, and depends on argonaut 6.1 and shapeless 2.3.0-SNAPSHOT.
+It is available for scala 2.10 and 2.11, and depends on argonaut 6.1.
+The master branch depends on shapeless 2.2.5, and the 1.1.x on shapeless 2.3.0.

 argonaut-shapeless is part of the shapeless ecosystem of [Typelevel](http://typelevel.org/), and as such endorses its